material-components/material-components-web/packages/mdc-textfield/icon/README.md

 ```
 ## Variants

-Leading and trailing icons can be applied to text fields styled as `mdc-text-field--box` or `mdc-text-field--outlined`.
-To add an icon, add the relevant class (either `mdc-text-field--with-leading-icon` or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__icon`.
+Leading and trailing icons can be applied to text fields styled as the default or `mdc-text-field--outlined`.
+To add an icon, add the relevant class (either `mdc-text-field--with-leading-icon` and/or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__icon`.
+If using 2 icons, the first icon will be positioned before the input text, and the second icon will be positioned after.

 ### Leading icon

-In text field box:
+In text field:
 ```html
 <div class="mdc-text-field mdc-text-field--with-leading-icon">
   <i class="material-icons mdc-text-field__icon" tabindex="0" role="button">event</i>